 Dick Henley also became an experienced independent company chairman, including for a Canadian gold exploration company and Australia’s $ 11b Naval Shipbuilding Program.
 For several years he taught a range of governance disciplines on behalf of the Australian Institute of Company Directors.

-Following retirement in 2007 he joined RSES as a Visiting Fellow and continued research into the understanding of major ore deposits with a focus on their relationship to processes inside active volcanoes.
+Following retirement in 2007 he joined RSES as a Visiting Fellow and continued research into the understanding of high temperature gas plus solid reactions with a focus on processes inside active volcanoes.

 - Tanner, D., Henley, R.W., Mavrogenes, J.A., Holden, P., Mernagh, T.P.
 (2015) Silica hydrate preserved with δ18O-rich quartz in high-temperature hydrothermal quartz in the high sulfidation copper-gold deposit at El Indio, Chile.
 Chemical Geology 391: 90 - 99; doi:10.1016/j.chemgeo.2014.11.005.